restatedev/restate-holiday/README.md

 Note that if you set a stack prefix, you will need to update the name above accordingly.
 You can now jump to the [Invoking](#Invoking) section which shows you how to send some requests to the service.

-When you are done testing, you can easily delete all created resources with the command:
+When you are done testing, you can easily delete all created resources with the command (if you specified a prefix during deployment, you will need to use the same value here too):

 ```shell
 npx cdk destroy --all